 Most breast cancers fall within this category.
 The cancer cells are no longer contained within the ducts but have spread to the surrounding breast tissue.
 They also have the ability to spread to other parts of the body.
-The commonest sign of an Invasive Ductal Carcinoma is an abnormal lump, or sometimes an area of nodularity without a definite lump.
+The most common sign of an Invasive Ductal Carcinoma is an abnormal lump, or sometimes an area of nodularity (glandular breast tissue) without a definite lump.
 There may also be nipple changes or a nipple discharge - however these symptoms are not usually due to cancer if there is no lump.
 Sometimes a swelling occurs under the arm.

 This is a pre invasive carcinoma, where there are abnormal changes to the cells lining the lobules within the breast.
 The presence of LCIS may indicate that there is a small increased risk of developing breast cancer but often no treatment is required other than careful monitoring of the condition.